compose-spec/compose-spec/11-extension.md

 As with [Fragments](10-fragments.md), Extensions can be used to make your Compose file more efficient and easier to maintain.
 Extensions can also be used with [anchors and aliases](10-fragments.md).

 Use the prefix `x-` on any top-level element to modularize configurations that you want to reuse.
-They can be used within any structure in a Compose file as Docker Compose ignores any fields that start with `x-`.
+They can be used within any structure in a Compose file as Compose ignores any fields that start with `x-`.
 This is the sole exception where Compose silently ignores unrecognized fields.

-The contents of any `x-` section is unspecified by Compose specification, so it can be used to enable custom features.
-If Compose encounters an unknown extension field it must not fail, but COULD warn the user about the unknown field.
+The contents of any `x-` section is unspecified by the Compose specification, so it can be used to enable custom features.
+If Compose encounters an unknown extension field it doesn't fail and may warn you about the unknown field.

 ### Example 1